 9. Design branded business cards and collateral

-If you’re exclusively operating online, you could opt to send direct mail, which is a tried-and-true marketing method that is growing in popularity again, especially among younger generations.
+If you’re exclusively operating online, you could opt to test a direct mail campaign, a tried-and-true marketing method growing in popularity again, especially among younger generations.

 - PostPilot (direct mail)